shumarb/learning/README.md

 # Learning

 ## Overview
-This repository contains both my explanation and code (written in **Java**) of key Computer Science concepts.
+This repository contains both my explanation and code (written in **Java**) of key computer science concepts.

 Concepts
 ----------------------------------------------------------------------------------- |